Evaluating the use of e-assessment in a first-year pure mathematics module: Discussion

 Recall that some students claimed that they had not read the available feedback because it was not accessible when it was relevant.
 Further, recall that the feedback was automatically available to students once a quiz deadline had passed.
 In \textit{Year 1}, this deadline was 48 hours, but considering the fact that several students commented that they would like to have a longer deadline and considering the fact that students, in general, would have a one week deadline for written coursework, I only thought it to be fair to introduce a one week deadline in \textit{Year 2}.
-While I no longer received any concerns regarding the deadline of the quizzes, this extension unfortunately meant that if students submitted early within the one week deadline they had to wait until the deadline had passed to be able to read the feedback.
-Irons suggests in \cite{irons} that timeliness of feedback is a key feature in students' learning process, but according to Bayerlein in \cite{bayerlein} ``students do not distinguish between timely feedback and extremely timely feedback".
-Further, Bayerlein says that ``undergraduate students do not recognise any improvements in timeliness when feedback is provided in less than 11.5 days".
-Considering the fact that the timespan for the availability of feedback for formative written homework assignments is very similar to the availability of feedback for online quizzes and considering the fact that the timespan for the availability of feedback provided for summative written coursework assignments is considerably longer, I feel that the current timeliness of quiz feedback is fair and constructive.
+While I no longer received any concerns regarding the deadline of the quizzes, this extension unfortunately meant that if students submitted early within the one week deadline they had to wait until the deadline had passed to be able to read the feedback. \cite{irons} suggests that timeliness of feedback is a key feature in students' learning process, but according to \cite{bayerlein} ``students do not distinguish between timely feedback and extremely timely feedback" (p.~916).
+Further, Bayerlein says that ``undergraduate students do not recognise any improvements in timeliness when feedback is provided in less than 11.5 days" (p.~924).
+This critical time frame of two weeks was confirmed by \cite{bohnacker} and \cite{brown}.
+When we additionally consider the fact that students receive feedback on formative written homework assignments after one week and on summative written coursework assignments within three weeks, whereas the maximum amount of time to receive feedback on the online tests was one week, then I feel the current timeliness of quiz feedback to be fair and constructive.